 Outside of work, my interests are primarily musical.
-I have been a member and director of three different a cappella singing groups: The UCSD Beat, The Microsoft Acoustix, and Cornell University's Absolute A Cappella.
+I have been a member and director of three different a cappella singing groups: The UCSD Beat, Cornell University's Absolute A Cappella, and currently, Startup Sound.